David Alaba: International career

 Alaba played for Austria at under-17, under-19 and under-21 level.
 In October 2009, he was called up to the senior Austria national team for a match against France.
 He made his debut in this game, making him the youngest player in the history of the Austria national team.
 He scored his first goal for Austria on 16 October 2012 in a World Cup Qualifying game at home to Kazakhstan where Austria were 4–0 winners.

 At the age of just 19, Alaba won the prestigious vote for Austrian Footballer of the Year in 2011.
 In the poll organised by APA (Austrian press agency) among the coaches of the ten Austrian Bundesliga clubs, Alaba finished top on 21 points, just ahead of Austria Wien's Dutch star Nacer Barazite (20 points) and VfB Stuttgart's Martin Harnik.
 In December 2012, he received the award for the second consecutive year.
 On 10 September 2013, Alaba scored the only goal of the game against Ireland in the 84-minute to give Austria a 1–0.
 He scored the final goal in Austria's 3–0 win in the final qualification match against Faroe Islands.

 Alaba ended the 2014 FIFA World Cup qualification campaign as Austria's top scorer with six goals.
 He scored a ninth-minute Panenka-style penalty kick on 8 September 2015 to open a 4–1 away win over Sweden at the Friends Arena in Solna.
 The result qualified Austria for UEFA Euro 2016, their first successful qualification campaign for the continental championship.
 Alaba played in all three group matches as Austria finished last in their group with one point.
 On 24 March 2017, he captained Austria for the first time in a World Cup 2018 qualification game against Moldova in a 2–0 victory, deputizing in the absence of suspended captain Julian Baumgartlinger.
 Alaba played in eight matches as Austria failed to qualify for the 2018 FIFA World Cup.
 Alaba captained Austria during the UEFA Euro 2020, in which they reached the knockout stages in that competition for the first time in their history.

 On 17 June 2023, Alaba played his 100th match for Austria in a 1–1 away draw against Belgium during the UEFA Euro 2024 qualifying.
 However, he was unable to feature in the UEFA Euro 2024 due to his long-term injury.
 Nonetheless, he was named as a "non-playing captain" for the team.

+On 18 May 2026, Alaba was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.